 The most successful Spring-flowering bulbs to plant this late or even later include: Alliums; Anemone coronaria; Freesia; hardy Garden Hyacinths; Ixia; Sparaxis, Ranunculus; late-flowering tall Darwin /Hybrid Tulips and other hardy species.
 These have the best chance planted this late when they have been exposed to at least several weeks or months of refrigeration prior to planting and/or when they are planted into locations with cool, damp, prolonged Winter and Spring conditions.
 This gives them the opportunity to develop and mature naturally as they should.
 Wherever Spring comes early or temperatures quickly rise, late-planted bulbs don’t have time to develop adequate root systems so some of these bulbs might fail to bloom or develop properly and most will not have the energy to produce new bulbs for years ahead so will fade away as would annual flowers.

-are often planted now and throughout the Winter months.
+Lily bulbs are often planted now and throughout the Winter months.
 They need excellent drainage and do extremely well in raised beds, large landscape planters and terraced land.
 Most varieties are excellent in containers.
 Bright Asiatic Lilies and Longiflorum (Christmas) Lilies will perform surprisingly well in rather small pots.
-Later flowering Oriental Lilies need larger containers that are also rather deep as they produce roots and bulbils on the growing stem above the main bulb.
+Later flowering Oriental Lilies and larger bulb Regale Lilies need larger containers that are also rather deep as most of these varieties produce roots and bulbils on the growing stem above the main bulb.
 Provide an airy environment with good sunlight, preferably strong morning sun with dappled light during the heat of the day.
 Light soils that retain some moisture suit them best.
 Feed with a bulb fertiliser or slow release plant food.
 Lilies prefer an acid soil (low pH) so avoid Lime anywhere near Lilies!

 Canna, Dahlia, Gladioli and Watsonia corms and tubers must be lifted in colder districts where ground freezing or heavy frosts are likely.
 Store in dry peat, potting soil or sand; in mesh bags; open boxes, etc. in an airy, cool, dry, frost free place until time for planting in Spring.
 This also applies to Caladium, Gloxinia and Hippeastrum and Tuberous Begonias all of which should be finishing by now.
 While hardy varieties will survive in the ground, less hardy hybrids fade away without special care.
 In very mild climates that remain dry and sunny throughout the Winter, losses are less likely than in positions that could become cold and wet.